superpandas-ai/superpandas/README.md

 ### PromptTemplates

 ## Usage
-The project offers both a webapp and a Python library.
+The project offers both a webapp and a Python API.
 The webapp can be accessed [here](https://superpandas.streamlit.app/).
 The Python library can be used as follows:

 ```python
 import superpandas as spd